Control Data Corporation: Tape transport

-One of its first peripherals was a tape transport, which led to some internal wrangling as the Peripherals Equipment Division attempted to find a reasonable way to charge other divisions of the company for supplying the devices.
-If the division simply "gave" them away at cost as part of a system purchase, they would never have a real budget of their own.
-Instead, a plan was established in which it would share profits with the divisions selling its peripherals, a plan eventually used throughout the company.
+One of CDC's first peripherals was the CDC 607 tape transport, an assembly that moves magnetic tape through a playback device.
+This product line led to some internal wrangling as the Peripherals Equipment Division attempted to find a reasonable way to charge other divisions of the company for supplying the devices.
+If the division simply "gave" away the tape transports at cost as part of a system purchase, they would never have a real budget of their own.

+CDC finally created a plan in which the Periperals Division would share profits with the divisions selling its peripherals, a plan eventually used throughout the company.